-You want that internship – badly.
-One of the first steps you'll take toward nailing it down is a knock-the-ball-out-of-the-park awesome resume.
+You want that internship—badly.
+One of the first steps you'll take toward nailing it down is a knock-the-ball-out-of-the-park, awesome resume.
 You want it to be perfect, and that begs a couple of questions.
 How do you get everything you want to say on just one page, and is a two- or three-page resume really a problem?
-Is the length of a resume really that important to employers?
+Does the length of a resume really matter that much to employers?

 The Bottom Line

 They're all good questions, but unfortunately, there isn't one easy, pat answer.
 Your resume should reflect your education and professional experiences.
-For college students, this means relevant classes, volunteer work and activities can all be included in your resume – and, in fact, you may have to include all this just to get your resume to fill one page if you don't yet have extensive work experience.
+For college students' resumes, this means relevant classes, volunteer work and activities can all be included—and, in fact, you may have to include all this just to get your resume to fill one page if you don't yet have extensive work experience.

 The key to resume writing is relevance.
 Is the experience you want to include relevant to the internship or position you're applying for?
 High honors and awards are usually a good idea to keep on your resume, at least for a period of time.
 They reflect your dedication and how well you perform.
 But by the time you're a senior in college, you might want to begin leaving out some, if not all, of your high school experiences.

 There are a few ways you can pare down your resume.
 Remove some of the experiences, shorten your bullets, remove unnecessary words and articles such as a, an and the, and limit your experiences to those that are relevant to the position you're applying for.
 If you’ve done all of that and your resume still goes over but just one or two lines, try changing the margins or change the empty spaces between categories to a smaller font.